panagenda/oe-on-az/README.md

 ## Deployment details

-The above steps steps deploying the following Azure resources:
+Executing the steps from above will deploy the following Azure resources:

 ![alt text](azure_deployment.png)